ibm-cloud-docs/monitoring/agent/access_key.md

     Where

     * `ENDPOINT` is the URL for the region where the monitoring instance is available.
-For more information, see [Sysdig endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints).
+For more information, see [monitoring endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints).
     * `API_TOKEN` is the API Token retrieved in step 1.
     * `ACCESS_KEY` is the access key that you wish to enable.

-After you enable the Sysdig access key, the agents will need to be manually restarted since an agent that connects with a disabled access key will be terminated.
+After you enable the access key, the agents will need to be manually restarted since an agent that connects with a disabled access key will be terminated.
 {: note}

 ## Viewing the available access keys